peter-mouland/web-caddy/README.md

 Out of the box you can:
  * Build and serve (static or NodeJS) sites
  * Automatic browser refresh when source code is changed
+ * Use Jade or Mustache HTML templating
- * Compile Sass and CommonJS to CSS/JS and `.min` equivalents
+ * Compile Sass and CommonJS or AMD to CSS/JS and `.min` equivalents
- * Test your code and keep an eye on code coverage.
+ * Test your code and keep an eye on code coverage
- * Deploy to github.io, Bower or the cloud (currently Amazon S3)
+ * Deploy to github.io, Bower and Amazon S3
  * Customise the build process using [component.config.js](component-structure/component.config.js) or using [gulp](component-structure/gulpfile.js).

 ## Installation